 If an intermediate node cannot find a neighboring node which is closer to the temporary destination, the routing path can be said to be in a local minimum condition.
 This node will replace the temporary destination with a nearest landmark which is selected from its neighboring landmarks.
-When the intermediate node suffers from the local minimum again, we can set the second nearest landmark to be its temporary destination.
+When the intermediate node suffers from local minimum again, we can set the second nearest landmark to be its temporary destination.
 This procedure will go on until there is no local minimum, and we can set the original replaced landmark as the temporary destination again.
-For example, in Fig. 3.6, assuming that routing from S to D suffers from the local minimum in node Y, node Y will set the temporary destination from T_3 to landmark T_2 .
-While we are reaching node Z, whose logical distance to T_3 is less than the preceding node, we are setting T_3 as the temporary destination and continue our journey.
-While the landmark T_k becomes the temporary destination and the hop distance from transmitter to T_k becomes less than R hops, this means that the destination node D is close.
+For example, in Fig. 9, assuming that routing from S to D suffers from the local minimum in node Y, node Y will set the temporary destination from $T_3$ to landmark $T_2$ .
+While we are reaching node Z, whose logical distance to $T_3$ is less than the preceding node, we are also setting $T_3$ as the temporary destination and continue our journey.
+While the landmark $T_5$ becomes the temporary destination, and the hop distance from transmitter to $T_5$ becomes less than R hops, this means that the destination node D is close.
 We can then deliver the packet to D directly.
-For example, in Fig. 3.6, while the packet is forwarded to the circle centered at T_5 with radius = R hops, the temporary destination T_5 will be replaced by destination D, and the packet will be forwarded to node D directly.